karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 }
 ```

 What we see here is that the type `Player_State` can hold one of its three variants.
 You can use the `switch &v in state` syntax to switch on which variant the union currently has, because we added a `&` we can modify `v` if we so wish.
-From within each such switch-case you can access the data of the current state variant using `v`.
+From within each such switch-case you can access the data of the current state variant using `v`.-->

 ## Pointers and passing proc parameters by pointer/value/reference